-Registration for the 2018 Season will begin for returning members on January 19th, and for new members on January 27th.
-We look forward to another fantastic season with our Shareholders!
-Bishop’s Orchards have been farming for 147 years.
-Eight years ago, in celebration of our 140th Anniversary, we decided to really showcase our farm by starting the CSA Program (Community Supported Agriculture).
+Bishop’s Orchards have been farming for over 150 years.
+Thirteen years ago, in celebration of our 140th Anniversary, we decided to really showcase our farm by starting the CSA Program (Community Supported Agriculture).

 Our goals are to put people in touch with our roots, showcase products from the farm, as well as provide news and information about the farm.
 It has become a great venue to expose people to the farm as well as provide them with quality, fresh picked products throughout the harvest season.
 Basically not just what we grow, but how we grow!

 Most people these days know us for our Farm Market, but we are very proud of the progressive work that we have done and continue to do on the farm.
 We are one of the first true practitioners of IPM in the state and we have aggressively pursued better, safer, and more sustainable ways to grow into what is now our 152nd year in agriculture.
 While we have a thriving Farm Market, many people may not know that we are stewards of over 300 acres of working farm land that provides many products in the market when they are in season.